Why Pre-Approval Matters

 Quick Steps to get Pre-Approval

-1. Start by sharing a few basic details through our secure online form.
+Start by sharing a few basic details through our secure online form.
 This quick step gives lenders the information they need to begin evaluating your eligibility.

-Connect with a trusted Kentucky lender
+Connect with a trusted Kentucky lender,

-1. Once your information is submitted, we’ll connect you with one of our trusted local lending partners.
-They’ll answer your questions, explain your options, and guide you through the pre-approval process.
+Once your information is submitted, we’ll connect you with one of our trusted local lending partners.
+They’ll answer your questions, explain your financing options, and guide you through the pre-approval process.
 Explore your financing options in Kentucky to see which loan programs fit best.

 Review your estimated loan amount

-1. After reviewing your information, the lender will provide an estimated loan amount.
+After reviewing your information, the lender will provide an estimated loan amount.
 This gives you a clear budget range so you can shop for homes in Kentucky with confidence.

 What Lenders Look At

-1. Your credit score shows lenders how reliable you are with repayment.
+Your credit score shows lenders how reliable you are with repayment.
 Higher scores usually mean lower interest rates and better loan terms.
 While each program has its own minimums, a stronger score always improves your chances.
 See the full breakdown on our Credit Score to Buy a Home in Kentucky page.
-Visit Annual Credit Report to review your FREE annual Credit report.

-Income & employment stability
+Income & Employment Stability

-1. Steady employment and reliable income are key.
+Steady employment and reliable income are key.
 Lenders want to see consistent pay history—typically two years or more—whether you’re a W-2 employee, self-employed, or on a fixed income.

-1. Your debt-to-income ratio (DTI) compares monthly debts to your gross income.
+Your debt-to-income ratio (DTI) compares monthly debts to your gross income.
 Most Kentucky lenders look for a DTI under 43%, though some programs are

-2. flexible.
+flexible.
 Lower ratios show you have more room in your budget for a mortgage.
 Use our Kentucky mortgage calculator to estimate your DTI before applying.

-1. The size of your down payment affects both your approval and loan terms.
+The size of your down payment affects both your approval and loan terms.
 Some programs (like USDA and VA) offer no-down-payment options, while FHA and conventional loans require a percentage down.
 Lenders will check your savings and assets to confirm you’re ready.
 You could qualify for a Down Payment Assistance program.
 First-time buyers can also check our Kentucky first-time homebuyer guide for programs and tips.

 Pre-Qualification vs Pre-Approval